paleru/What-should-we-eat/README.md

-Planned Fullstack web-application using MERN-stack, Vite and styled components.
+Fullstack web-application using MERN-stack, Vite and styled components.

 Work in progress.